russelmadere/russelmadere/README.md

 - 👀 I’m interested in C#, JavaScript, jQuery, SQL, Geology and spoken languages.
 - 🌱 I’m currently learning Spanish, C# some more, TSQL, and how to be a Business Analyst.
 - 💞️ I’m looking to collaborate on Geology and GeoCaching applications.
-- 📫 How to reach me step outside and yell for der alter Furz.
-Actuall, drop me an email at rmadere@etigers.net.
+- 📫 How to reach me step outside and yell for "der alter Furz."
+Actually, drop me an email at rmadere@etigers.net.
 Make sure you put GitHub in the subject line.

 <!---
 russelmadere/russelmadere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.